-Familiarity with the 8086 processor or a very good knowledge of other processors, such as the 8088 or 68000, or microcontrollers, such as the HC11 or 8051, is essential.
+Familiarity with the 8086 processor or a very good knowledge of other processors is essential.
 Essential background also includes assembly language programming, memory organization, mapping, and timing, basic i/o interfacing, and interrupt operation.
 Also, knowledge of C or C++ is important.